JBoss.orgCommunity Documentation

 The object-relational mapper of our choice is DataMapper.

-To see the configuration details please look at torquebox_init.rb
+To see the configuration details please look at torquebox_init.rb.

-Models are defined in the models/
+Models are defined in the models/ directory.

 Although in this quick overview of the app we will not discuss the database access and ORM you can always see the full code in the repository.